Donald Trump's words are catching up to his presidency

 The rhetorical flourish struck a nerve, in part because it spoke to a fundamental truth about his campaign.
 Trump backers were all-in and there seemed to be nothing, no ugly revelation or gaffe, damaging enough to loosen the grip.

-But after nearly two months in office, Trump is running up against more suspicious constituencies.
+But after nearly two months in office, Trump is running up against more suspicious constituencies including congressional Republicans and foreign governments.
 Institutions he promised to conquer have shown themselves to be less inclined to forgive his missteps.

+White House aides were forced to deliver what amounted to an apology to their British counterparts Friday.
 Republican colleagues, with their own interests at stake, have become increasingly frustrated by "the daily tweets."
 And Democrats, emboldened by the administration's recent setbacks, are falling over themselves to point out where Trump has diverged from core campaign promises.

 Congress and 'wire tapping'

 Questions surrounding his baseless March 4 accusation that President Barack Obama "wire tapped" Trump Tower before the election might have dissipated or given way to another controversy in the furor of a campaign season.
-But Trump is president now, and while his base still loves him, his claims have put congressional allies in a bind.
+But Trump is president now, and while his base still loves him, his claims have put congressional Republicans and top national security staff in a bind.

 Next Monday, the first House Intelligence Committee hearing on Russia's alleged interference in the 2016 election will put the spotlight on FBI Director James Comey, who will likely be asked about the claim.
-The chairman of that committee, California Republican Devin Nunes, a White House ally, told reporters on Wednesday that he has not seen any evidence to back the spying accusations.
+The chairman of that committee, California Republican Devin Nunes, a White House ally, told reporters on Wednesday that he has not seen any evidence to back the accusations.

 "I don't believe Trump Tower was tapped," he said, as a bipartisan group of senators stepped up their criticism of the FBI, which has so far refused to answer questions, at least publicly, about potential surveillance of Trump and his campaign.
 Republican Sen. Lindsey Graham has threatened to subpoena information if Comey doesn't volunteer it.